QuickBooks Blog

 Example of payment terms on an invoice

 To get a better idea of why payment terms are essential to your business’s finances, let’s take a look at an example invoice template that shows several payment term elements.
 Invoices typically include the basics, such as business name, invoice amount, and accepted payment methods.
-There is also space for personalization, such as a logo and personal message.
+There is also space for personalization, such as a logo and a personal message.

 How payment terms factor into the invoice process